nestybox/sysbox/docs/design.md

 release any resources associated with the container. sysbox-mgr proceeds to remove the host volume associated with the container.

+## System Container /var/lib/kubelet mount

+Sysbox automatically creates and bind-mounts a host volume inside the system container's `/var/lib/kubelet` directory.

+This functionality is needed in order to prevent problems with the K8s kubelet, which does not recognize `shiftfs` as a supported file-system.

+The approach taken for `/var/lib/kubelet` mounts is the exact same as for `/var/lib/docker` mounts described in the prior section.

 ## Rootless mode

 Sysbox will initially not support running rootless (i.e.,